 Using Remote Control

-Back in Fusion, you can click and drag Controllers from the right panel into the center panel to begin using Remote Control on those Controllers.
-You can see the Power Source, Batteries, Immediate Mode status, Port Status, and Reader /Port Status and Temperature.
+Back in Fusion, you can click and drag Controllers from the right panel into the center panel to begin using Remote Control.
+In the central panel, you can see the Power Source, Batteries, Immediate Mode status, and Reader/Port Status and Temperature.
+If an icon is green, that typically means the feature is on/active.

 Please note that the Battery indicator shows the presence of batteries and which battery is currently in use, but not their charge level.